dynaroars/gentree/STATUS.md

 ### Reusable
 - We provide a docker image at `unsatx/gentree_docker:icse21` containing all the development and evaluation tools.
 - We provide an instruction to reproduce the results presented in the paper.
-- The tool is well-documented and highly modular, which makes it easy to modify/extend the core algoritm.
+- The tool is highly modular, which makes it easy to modify/extend the core algorithm.

 ### Available
 - The GenTree source code is available at https://github.com/unsat/gentree